 Academic toolkit - This resource includes funding application checklists, tips on writing your PhD application and case studies from those already in research.

 Research funding opportunities - We support and promote paediatric child health research in the UK and internationally.
 Search our database of current and upcoming opportunities for projects and posts.

 We support other trainee research networks across the UK, including:

-- Paediatric Audit & Research West Midlands (PRAM) Network – a newly established paediatric trainee-led audit and research collaborative based in the West Midlands
+- Paediatric Research Across the Midlands (PRAM) – a paediatric trainee-led audit, quality improvement and research collaborative in the West Midlands.

-- Peninsula Trainee Research Audit & Improvement Network (PenTRAIN) – a trainee-led network promoting research and audit in paediatric trainees in the South West Peninsula
+- Peninsula Trainees Research, Audit & Innovation Network (PenTRAIN) – a trainee-led network promoting research and audit in paediatric trainees in the South West Peninsula.